Kometa-Team/Community-Configs/home1800/overlays/README.md

 # Audio Flags #

-Always wanted Language Flags, now I've got them.
-Focused on German combinations mainly.
+Always wanted Audio Language Flags, now I've got them.
+Focused on English and German combinations mainly.
 Combinations up to three flags, won't do more to combat clutter.
 Also, I only need original language + german and optionally english if available.

 ## Supported Languages ##